Chronic Pain

 Symptoms and the Lived Experience of

 Chronic neuropathic and ischemic pain is notoriously difficult to describe and even more difficult for others to understand.
-Unlike acute pain that has a clear cause and a predictable arc, chronic pain is often invisible, unpredictable, and resistant to the treatments that help other people.
-Patients frequently report feeling dismissed or disbelieved before they ever receive an accurate diagnosis.
+Unlike acute pain that has a clear cause and a predictable arc, chronic pain is often invisible, unpredictable, and resistant to treatments that help other people.
+Patients frequently report feeling dismissed or disbelieved before receiving an accurate diagnosis.

 The experience varies significantly depending on the underlying condition and the nerves or tissue involved.
-But certain patterns appear consistently across patients living with chronic neuropathic and ischemic pain.
+The following patterns appear consistently across patients living with chronic neuropathic and ischemic pain.

-Burning, searing, or electric shock-like pain that occurs without an obvious trigger
+Burning, searing, or electric shock-like sensations that occur without an obvious trigger

 Persistent aching or throbbing in the affected limb or region that does not respond to standard pain relief